gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

-As we know to train a model with categorical variables, they must be first converted into a form which can be utilized for the model fitting purpose.
+As we know, in order to train a model with categorical variables, they must be first converted into a form which can be utilized for the model fitting purpose.
 We have used the One Hot Encoding technique to transform the categorical variables.

 ```python